BarryDigby/Youth-Academy/chapters/chapter1.md

 ***

+### Mendels 1st rule:

-The conventional train of thought before Mendels experiments was that inhereted traits were 'blended' from parents.
+The conventional train of thought before Mendels experiments was that inhereted traits were 'blended' from parents (recall Aristotle's blood hypothesis).
 Using this logic, by crossing a purple flowered plant with a white flowered plant, one might expect the offspring to be a light pink color - a similar effect of mixing colored paints.
 Mendel demonstrated this was not the case.
 By crossing pure-bred purple flowered pea plants with white flowered pea plants Mendel observed that the offspring flower color was purple.
 The inheritance pattern of this characteristic is considered a <span style="color:blue">dominant trait</span>, as purple flowers are observable in every offspring (<b>Figure 2</b>).

-From this observation, Mendel proposed his first principle, the <span style="color:blue">principle of uniformity</span> which states that, if two plants that differ in just one trait are crossed, then the resulting offspring will be uniform in the chosen trait.
+From this observation, Mendel proposed his first principle, the <span style="color:blue">principle of uniformity/dominance</span> which states that, if two plants that differ in just one trait are crossed, then the resulting offspring will be uniform in the chosen trait.

 <span style="color:red">Note:</span>
 - "Pure-bred" in this scenario refers to a <span style="color:blue">homozygous</span> genotype, i.e PP or pp.